By John Miller

 Pastel tones and lighter hues in general make a space immediately larger and more feminine.
 Bolder or darker colors on your walls will close off the room and will create an oppressive atmosphere.
 Same goes for the larger pieces of furniture in the room, so stick to lighter colors for all major elements in the room.

 That said, you shouldn’t be afraid to add a few well-coordinated bold colors in the form of accents.
 Think about throw pillows and coffee table books in aqua, vases and crystal in deep mint green, a flower arrangement or plants in saturated green, for example.
 Whether it’s magenta, royal purple or red, accents give the room character and express your personal style.

 Other elements you can thing about accentuating are carpets and rugs, which make a great bold statement and unlike walls can ground the space if chosen in darker colors.

 Now, look up at the list of suggestions.
-In fact, none of these requires a major remodeling project and can easily be achieved on a small budget.
+In fact, none of these require a major remodeling project and can easily be achieved on a small budget.
 Are you a single lady who likes her home décor to be expressive of her personality?
 How have you achieved this in your own home?